 Segger offers the following on Maclure's approach to the styling of domestic architecture: "Specializing in small house design Maclure was also searching for a distinctive personal style with a uniquely regional flavour....Maclure's immediate inspiration was local.
 Drawing on the most prestigious standing structures (the Georgian style HBC [Hudson's Bay Company] buildings and colonial bungalow forms of the old government buildings the 'Birdcages') he quickly forged a highly original residential type.
 The meticulously designed but rather unostentatious hipped-roof and shingle-clad bungalows became a familiar part of the urban landscape."
 Segger also notes that Maclure's family home galvanized demand for buildings of this type: "revolutionary but traditional, its startling fresh design was to be the prototype for a long line of smaller houses wherein even replicas of the architect's were both demanded and occasionally supplied with few modifications."

-A good example of this pulse in demand for structures on this new model of colonial bungalow is Arden (pictured below, COVArchives) erected at 1176 Beach Drive in 1902, for Ada and Hugo Beaven (son of former BC Premier Robert Beaven).
+A good example of this pulse in demand for structures on this new model of colonial bungalow is Arden (pictured below, COV Archives) erected at 1176 Beach Drive in 1902, for Ada and Hugo Beaven (son of former BC Premier Robert Beaven).
 This very handsomely detailed colonial bungalow was unfortunately demolished, a fate that sadly also befell the Maclure family bungalow.

-Arden, looking smart, surrounded by mature landscaping - a fixture on Beach Drive (ca 1930)
+Arden surrounded by mature landscaping - a fixture on Beach Drive (ca 1930) |

-132 Dallas Road, c.
-1974, probable contractor's version of the Maclure colonial bungalow
+132 Dallas Road, ca 1974, a contractor's version of the Maclure bungalow |

-Gore house (1912) a remarkable innovation in bungalow design that set the city to talking
+Gore house (1912) was a remarkable innovation in bungalow design |

-Here the main roof-form is bell-cast at the edges, and the roofed entryway mimics it
+The main roof-form is subtly bell-cast and the roofed entrance mimics its form |

-Dormer treatment and slight lift at the roof's edge continue, the roof angle is now far steeper
+Dormer treatment and slight lift to the roof, which is now getting much steeper |

-Fairfield colonial bungalow with some rustic flair in its stone basement and tapered verandah piers
+Fairfield colonial bungalow: rustic flair from a stone basement and tapered piers |

-A vacation house done up for successful Victoria engineer/builder C.B.
-Jones in 1911
+Vacation house done for successful Victoria builder C.B.
+Jones in 1911 |

-Whether or not we can discern any direct links between Maclure's early innovations and the paradigmatic form colonial bungalows took up until circa 1914 (when growth in general building around Victoria ground to a halt) his design-vocabulary in this idiom continued to catch the attention of discerning people of means - those with the wherewithal to hire an architect to gain a really distinctive design.
+Whether or not we can discern any direct links between Maclure's early innovations and the paradigmatic form colonial bungalows took up until circa 1914 (when growth in general building around Victoria ground to a sudden halt) his design-vocabulary in this idiom continued to catch the attention of discerning people of means - those with the wherewithal to hire an architect to gain a really distinctive design.
 Maclure was very much in sync with the local market for this specialized building-type, his suite of designs comprising its leading edge.
 Maclure-designed bungalows might be modestly sized, as at Gore house, or they could be scaled-up substantially, like the Harry T. Shaw house on Foul Bay Road (elevation below, UVic Library).
 They might be built as year-round homes in town or as weekend houses placed in scenic locales for successful entrepreneurs.
 Segger says that the colonial bungalow "was well-suited to climates where combinations of oppressive heat and monsoon rain dictated open, well-ventilated but sheltered living spaces.
 Victoria's own mild, yet not always hospitable climate encouraged this kind of open, yet restricted, relationship with the landscape."

 Despite the marked success of a more standardized (if still quite charming and comparatively well-planned) mass-market version of the colonial bungalow, Maclure continued tweaking his own designs in ways that ensured his buildings remained fresh and contemporary.
 One such bungalow - and a truly vast one at that - emerged in the form of Benvenuto (picture below) the garden home of Jenny and Robert Butchart (of Butchart Gardens fame) which Maclure evolved in a series of redesigns and additions between 1911 - 1925.
 Segger notes that we do not know definitively whether Maclure designed this house originally, but acknowledges that he may have.
 Intriguingly, the main bungalow incorporates many features closely associated with the paradigmatic form of these buildings, like the lifted edges of the large hipped roofs and the way the dormers echo that treatment.
 An undated photo (below, possibly from the thirties) shows Maclure's handiwork at the heart of a landscape that is much-appreciated by tourists and locals to this very day.